govind0911/frutige-mp4/README.md

 Movie.srt
 ```

-The subtitles will load automatically.
+The subtitles will load automatically nor else upload provided
+AND ONLY MP4 FILES NO OTHER FILES DRAG AND DROP MP4 FILES

 ## License